shaunak09vb/House-Price-Prediction-Kaggle/README.md

 # House-Price-Prediction-Kaggle-
-A kaggle problem which includes the prediction of house prices for a given data set.
+A kaggle problem which includes prediction of house prices for a given data set.